 Through Kurt's criminal prosecution experience, he recognized that “the system isn’t set up for the innocent.”
-This realization inspired a passion for innocence work and eventually lead Kurt to the Rocky Mountain Innocence Center, an organization that works to overturn wrongful convictions.
+This realization inspired a passion for innocence work which led to him receiving a Nelson Galbraith Family Public Interest Fellowship at the Rocky Mountain Innocence Center, an organization that works to overturn wrongful convictions.

 Kurt discusses his experience working at the Rocky Mountain Innocence Center and how his work has brought value to his life.